 Always be sure that the company is being purchased for the right reasons, then do a thorough and meticulous due diligence review of the company before agreeing on the purchase price.
 Always be prepared to walk away from the deal if things aren’t as expected.
 There will always be other opportunities.

-Importantly understand that even with the best investigations that there will be failures along the way.
+Importantly to understand that even with the best investigations that there will be failures along the way.
 Melding two construction companies together, with different people and different operating cultures is never easy and there’s seldom a perfect fit.
-Also be aware that mergers and acquisitions are time-consuming.
+Also, be aware that mergers and acquisitions are time-consuming.

 Have you successfully purchased another construction company?